USACS Research Group

 A: After implementation of a feedback program, opioid prescribing dropped 19% overall and the physicians and APPs in the highest prescribing pre-intervention group decreased prescriptions by 35% and 41%, respectively.
 The decrease was maintained for the 7-month post-intervention period.

-Interested in learning more about the USACS Research Group?
+Want to learn more about the USACS Research Group?
 Fill out the form below to get in touch.